Georgia Public Adjuster Bond: A Comprehensive Guide

 How Much Does the Georgia Public Adjuster Bond Cost?

-The Georgia Public Adjuster bond costs just $100 per year.
+The Georgia Public Adjuster bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the Georgia Public Adjuster Bond?